 Welcome back to the new term!
 I hope you all had a lovely Summer holiday and are ready to see and support your child’s development during their time in Year 6.
 Your child’s happiness and progress is extremely important to me so if you have any queries do not hesitate to make a note in your child’s planner or speak to me at the end of the school day.

 I will take the register at 9am every day and anyone that arrives after this will be marked in late.

-The children will be doing P.E. on Tuesday (gym/dance).
+The children will be doing their P.E. lesson on Tuesday.
 Children should wear a white t-shirt, black shorts and pumps (not trainers).
 Please make sure all their clothes and belongings have their names inside and come in a bag so it is easy for them to keep all of their belongings together.
-Their bag can they be kept in their personal locker.

 Please ensure that reading books and planners are in school every day.
-Your child can read their books alone each night, but it is preferred that an adult reads with them at least once a week (this earns a point on the homework grid!).
-They can then write their own comment about what the found difficult/enjoyed etc. Guided reading will be done once a week in school and there are lots of other opportunities throughout the day for children to develop their reading skills and a love of reading/books.
+As your child is now in Upper Key Stage 2, they can read their books alone each night, but it is preferred that an adult reads with them at least once a week (this earns a point on the homework grid!).
+They can then write their own comment about what the found difficult/enjoyed etc. Guided reading will be done every day in school and there are lots of other opportunities throughout the day for children to develop their reading skills and a love of reading/books.

-Please see the theme planning (which you can access on the school website) to get an overview of which subjects will be taught this half term.
+Please see the theme planning on the website to get an overview of which subjects will be taught this half term.

 Unfortunately, year 6 is very short on space for bag and coat storage so please ensure children ONLY bring the essentials in to school.
 P.E kits should be brought in to school and returned home on Tuesdays only.
 Children do not require to bring in their own stationary as school provides everything they need.
 Bags seems to getting bigger and we have nowhere to put belongings.
 A book bag is preferred as it can easily fit what is necessary and can stack into space easily.